 La Tomatina is a festival celebrated from World War II.
 The exact cause of the origin is unknown.
 There are many assumptions.
 The main point is the huge love for this giant tomato fight.

-Although the La Tomatina festival was banned several times in the 50s, the bans were cancelled because of local protests.
-Once when the festival was banned, the Bunol residents declared the mourning, filled with a coffin with tomatoes and marched in the town with this symbolic coffin.
+Although the La Tomatina Festival was banned several times in the 50s, the bans were cancelled because of local protests.
+Once when the festival was banned, the Bunol residents declared mourning, filled a coffin with tomatoes and marched in the town with this symbolic coffin.
 Everyone in Spain discussed this issue.
-As a result, the officials restored the La Tomatina festival.
+As a result, the officials restored the La Tomatina Festival.

 Travel to Valencia